FlatFrogApps/open_virtual_camera/README.md

 ### Build Instructions
 * Download and extract [OpenCV 4.9.0](https://github.com/opencv/opencv/releases/download/4.9.0/opencv-4.9.0-windows.exe).
-* Move all the contents of the build folder to third_party/opencv-4.9.0"
+* Move all the contents to third_party/opencv
 * Place yourself in the root of the repo and run:

 ```Batchfile